mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/kudo-cassandra/index.md

 The Operator Plan Status provides an overview of the service.

-At this point its useful to have an understanding of [KUDO Operator Plans](https://kudo.dev/docs/what-is-kudo.html#operator-plans) and the [KUDO CLI](https://kudo.dev/docs/cli/installation.html) should be installed.
+At this point it is useful to have an understanding of [KUDO Operator Plans](https://kudo.dev/docs/what-is-kudo.html#operator-plans) and the [KUDO CLI](https://kudo.dev/docs/cli/installation.html) should be installed.

 - Get the instances running in the project namespace.